 I do like the design of the slightly raised LCD, and the protective plastic lens covering it is good to see (especially since the Revo K101 did not have one).
 Overall the design reminds me of something between a Game & Watch and a GBA Macro, and with the shoulder buttons of a GBA Micro.

-The d-pad barely protrudes 2mm from the shell and requires almost no force to push down.
+The controls let the Digi RetroBoy down.
+The d-pad barely protrudes 1mm from the shell and requires almost no force to push down – frankly it’s crap and I can’t believe they mass produced it like this.
+It works OK, but it feels horrible.
 The face buttons are setup similarly but at least give out a soft, silent click when pushed.
 The shoulder buttons feel fine and are positioned well, though they require pressure to be applied away from the corners to function reliably – which is OK.

 The LCD is passable.
 Not as good as a genuine 240×160 LCD, and not as good as a 4:1 960×640 LCD would be either – but it uses a non-standard pixel arrangement similar to the RS-97, which also seems to be quite high resolution.
 The combination of these 2 aspects really helps to soften the scaling issues that GBA usually has on non-native resolution screens – but the scaling issues are still very obvious.
 The viewing angles are OK from left and right, but from above the screen quickly goes dark, and from the bottom it soon washes out.